Exclusive: Rupert Murdoch twice discussed CNN with AT&T CEO - sources

 Representatives of Twenty-First Century Fox, AT&T and Time Warner, CNN’s parent, declined comment.

-AT&T agreed to buy Time Warner Inc (TWX.N) in October 2016.
-The deal has yet to be approved by U.S. antitrust regulators.

-Reporting by Jessica Toonkel; Editing by Bill Rigby
+Reporting by Jessica Toonkel in New York; Additional reporting by David Shepardson in Washington; Editing by Bill Rigby